IS2AI/tutorial_COVID-19_epidemic_simulator/README.md

  https://www.spyder-ide.org

-Download the sim_env.yaml file and create a new environmnent in the Anaconda terminal:
+Download the sim_env.yaml file and create a new environment in the Anaconda terminal:

      conda-env create -n sim_env -f  \path\to\sim_env.yml

 Activate sim_env:

      conda activate sim_env

 Run the Spyder IDE in the sim_env environment.